RadarSFD: Single-Frame Diffusion with Pretrained Priors for Radar Point Clouds: Evaluation

-We use the RadarHD dataset \cite{radarhd}, which pairs raw mmWave radar signals with high-resolution LiDAR ground truth.
+ColoRadar \cite{kramer2022coloradar} comes closest to our requirements, providing both raw radar signals and LiDAR ground truth.
+However, indoor samples comprise only 15k of the dataset.
+RadarHD dataset addresses this gap with a larger collection of indoor radar-LiDAR pairs captured using single-chip mmWave systems.
+The dataset contains approximately 40k data pairs of raw mmWave radar signals with high-resolution LiDAR ground truth collected across 67 diverse trajectories indoor and outdoor.
+Given its primary focus on indoor scenarios and availability of raw radar representations, we adopt RadarHD as our training and evaluation dataset.

 Evaluation is performed on the official test split, which contains trajectories not used during training.
-The split is designed to measure generalization under three conditions: (i) new trajectories in the same environment, (ii) trajectories from similar indoor environments, and (iii) trajectories from unseen and visually distinct environments. \new
+The split is designed to measure generalization under three conditions: (i) New trajectories in the same environment, (ii) trajectories from similar indoor environments, and (iii) trajectories from unseen and visually distinct environments. \new